Authenticate to AWS with OIDC

 The IAM Role(steampipe_gh_oidc_demo) should show the following trust relationship.

-Upon successful run of the GitHub action(schedule or manual run), the Steampipe benchmark result is automatically pushed to your GitHub repository.
+Upon successful run of the GitHub action(schedule or manual run), the Steampipe query result is automatically pushed to your GitHub repository.